skeggse/node-discover/README.md

 ====

 * **Fix terrible hack for `rinfo`!**
+  * Currently assigning an `_info` property to the data as it flows through the stream...
 * Discovery assumes the broadcast address to be `255.255.255.255`.
 * Local address assumed to be `127.0.0.1`.
 * Missing node check may not be sufficiently optimized.